 The young right-hander put together arguably his best start of the season to date, but a lack of run support kept him out of the win column.
 Lopez threw 58 of 86 pitches for strikes and started 14 of the 21 batters he faced with first-pitch strikes, but control hasn't been his issue -- he now sports a 23:3 K:BB through 20 innings to go along with his less impressive 5.85 ERA.
 Lopez will look for his first quality start in his next outing, currently lined up for Tuesday in Cleveland.

-Lopez allowed two runs on four hits and one walk across seven innings Tuesday in a no-decision against the Cardinals.
-He struck out five.
+Lopez (1-2) allowed four runs on seven hits with five strikeouts and one walk across 4.2 innings in a loss to the Reds on Thursday.

 |Last 7 Games|

 | 15 |

 | 25 |